esfx/esfx/docs-sources/overwrite/equatable-shim.md

 # Usage

-The global shim adds a default implementation of @"equatable.Equatable_Interface" to `Object.prototype` and default implementations of
+The global shim adds a default implementation of @"@esfx/equatable!Equatable:interface" to `Object.prototype` and default implementations of
-@"comparable.Comparable_Interface" to `String.prototype`, `Number.prototype`, `Boolean.prototype`, and `BigInt.prototype`.
+@"@esfx/comparable!Comparable:interface" to `String.prototype`, `Number.prototype`, `Boolean.prototype`, and `BigInt.prototype`.

-To install the global shim, import @"equatable-shim":
+To install the global shim, import @"@esfx/equatable-shim!":

 ## [TypeScript](#tab/ts)
 ```ts